 A study of the applications of linguistics to the teaching of a second language in English as a Second Language and Bilingual Education programs.
 Particular attention given to psycholinguistic and sociolinguistic issues in second language acquisition, and to oral language development, reading and writing.

-3033 Introduction to Teaching English as a Second/Foreign Language
+3033 Foundations in English as a Second Language